3+3 BS/JD Pre-Law Program

 The credits you earn at Syracuse University College of Law or University at Buffalo School of Law will transfer back to RIT and count towards your undergraduate degree program, bringing your total credits earned to at least 120, at which point RIT can award your bachelor’s degree.
 You will remain at Syracuse or Buffalo for two more years to finish your law program.

-For your second and third years in the law program, as a 3+3 RIT/Syracuse University College of Law student, you will pay 50 percent of the standard Syracuse University College of Law tuition rate, and are eligible for additional scholarships through Syracuse University.
+Additionally, accelerated BS/JD, students applying to Syracuse University College of Law who have achieved the required GPA and LSAT benchmarks noted above will receive merit aid in the amount of 50 percent of the standard Syracuse University College of Law tuition rate and are also eligible for additional scholarships through Syracuse University.

-For your second and third years in the law program, as a 3+3 RIT/University at Buffalo School of Law student, you will pay standard tuition rates at University at Buffalo School of Law, and are eligible for additional scholarships through University at Buffalo.
+As a 3+3 RIT/University at Buffalo School of Law student, you will pay standard tuition rates at University at Buffalo School of Law and are eligible for additional scholarships through University at Buffalo.

 As a 3+3 student at RIT, you’ll have a faculty advisor at RIT who holds a JD and is a licensed attorney.
 The faculty advisor is available to mentor you during your time at RIT, assist in preparing to take the LSAT, and help prepare you for the rigor of law school.

-The LSAT should be taken either in June after your second year at RIT or during the September/October test dates of your third year.
-For information on the LSAT, visit the Law School Admission Council.
+The LSAT should be taken either in the spring of your second year at RIT (April of June test dates) or during the fall of your third year at RIT (September/October test dates).
+For information on the LSAT, visit the Law School Admission Council

 While the 3+3 programs are designed for students starting their undergraduate studies at RIT in their first year, late entry into the program may be considered on a case-by-case basis.
 You can contact the RIT pre-law coordinator for more information.

-As an alternative, students may join the Pre-Law Advising Program at any time as an undergraduate student.
+As an alternative, students may join the Pre-Law Advising Program at any time as an undergraduate student on a non-accelerated degree path.
 The pre-law coordinator will work with you personally to review the courses you have completed to date and will make course selection recommendations for any areas where you need to gain knowledge or skill development, as well as direct you to resources to help you through the law school application process.
 While this program allows for more flexibility and the ability to apply to any law programs of your choice, this option does not provide an accelerated course of study nor priority admission to Syracuse University College of Law or University at Buffalo School of Law.

 Support for Law School Success

 At RIT, you’ll receive personalized guidance and academic counseling to help prepare you for the rigors of law school.
-Students in an 3+3 program can expect:
+Students in a 3+3 program can expect:

 • Personalized Advising: Academic counseling on course selection and planning, including the selection of electives, minors, immersions, and other academic pursuits that will help you develop and strengthen the core skills you need for success in law school.